 Ayesha and Kayden (Year 1F), Rocky and Zara (Year 1M), Linnea and Thomas (Year 2H), Ruhani and Iddy (Year 2M), Sophia and Dhruv (Year 3C), Dylan and Vir (Year 3R), Nathan and Tilly (Year 4), Hakim and Emily (Year 5), Emily and Beatrice (Year 6).

-Empowerment is not just about academic success; it also means having your views listened to, respected and acted upon.
+The school council wants to empower all children at Dundonald Primary School.
+Empowerment is not only about academic success; it also means having your views listened to, respected and acted upon.

 2) To give pupils the opportunity to work alongside other members of the school community (staff, governors, visitors, parents/carers).

 3) To encourage collaboration between pupils of different ages.

 4) To allow pupils to experience democracy at first hand and learn the importance of being active citizens.

 1) Interviewing staff for the school's newsletter.